 “It is essential for rule of law and for society’s right to be kept informed, that the authorities do all they can to clarify the cause of Singh’s death.
 Reporters must be able to carry out their professional duties in a safe environment and crimes against them must not go unpunished,” Bokova said.

-US withdraws from UNESCO, accuses the organisation of anti-Israel bias Vyapam deaths: CBI collects journalist Akshay Singh's medical reports Vyapam scam: Shivraj Singh Chouhan promises unbiased investigation after meeting Akshay Singh's family Journalist's death: Sister asks govt to allow Akshay's viscera to be examined outside MP Congress seeks probe into death of reporter on Vyapam trail Akshay Singh, reporter on Vyapam trail dies in MP
+In MP assembly, Congress tries to condole Vyapam deaths Vyapam scam: Family of deceased journalist Akshay Singh refuse help from govt Vyapam scam: Shivraj Singh Chouhan promises unbiased investigation after meeting Akshay Singh’s family Vyapam scam: CM Chouhan Says no to CBI, yes to SIT probe into reporter Akshay Singh’s death Journalist’s death: Sister asks govt to allow Akshay’s viscera to be examined outside MP Congress seeks probe into death of reporter on Vyapam trail

 Singh, 38, an investigative journalist with a private Hindi news channel, was investigating the Vyapam scandal in Madhya Pradesh when he died mysteriously earlier this month.
 Doubts have been raised over the circumstances in which he died.